 Dress for Success – Provides professional attire and a network of support and career development tools to adult female residents

-Furniture Bank of Metro Atlanta – Distributes essential furnishings to residents in need.
+Furniture Bank of Metro Atlanta – Distributes essential furnishings to residents in need

-Grady Infectious Disease Program – Provides health and intensive care services, including medications.
+Grady Infectious Disease Program – Provides health and intensive care services, including medications

-HERO for Children – Provides mentoring programs and events for the children of Jerusalem House
+H.E.R.O. for Children – Provides mentoring programs and events for the children of Jerusalem House

 National AIDS Education & Services for Minorities, Inc. (NAESM) - Educates residents on HIV/AIDS (education and prevention) and makes health care and social services available.

-Open Hand – Provides two healthy meals per day to qualified residents.
+Open Hand – Provides two healthy meals per day to qualified residents

-Our House – Provides day care.
+Our House – Provides day care to resident children

 Positive Impact – Offers counseling and bereavement services for residents.
 Also facilitates support groups and play therapy for our children.

-Community Resources
+Other Community Resources

-MARTA offers Reduced Fare Breeze cards to eligible senior citizens, persons with disabilities and Medicare cardholders.
-The card allows you to travel at a reduced fare at all times.
-Reduced Fare Breeze Cards are good for both the bus and rail systems.
+MARTA offers Reduced Fare Breeze cards to eligible senior citizens, persons with disabilities and Medicare cardholders.The card allows you to travel at a reduced fare at all times.Reduced Fare Breeze Cards are good for both the bus and rail systems.

-The Pro Bono Partnership of Atlanta matches Atlanta-area nonprofits with transactional lawyers who can provide free assistance on a wide array of transactional legal matters.
-They serve nonprofits whose mission is to serve the underprivileged and disadvantaged in the Atlanta area.
+The Pro Bono Partnership of Atlanta matches Atlanta-area nonprofits with transactional lawyers who can provide free assistance on a wide array of transactional legal matters.They serve nonprofits whose mission is to serve the underprivileged and disadvantaged in the Atlanta area.
 Their volunteer attorneys help nonprofits with such matters as drafting personnel policies, revising bylaws, and reviewing contracts.